savs/newrelic-ruby-kata/README.md

 Get the Code
 ------------

 Get the code.
-The code is waiting to be forked on [Github](https://github.com/newrelic/newrelic-ruby-kata)
+The code is waiting to be forked on [Github](https://github.com/savs/newrelic-ruby-kata/tree/docker-support) or you can [grab the zip](https://github.com/savs/newrelic-ruby-kata/archive/docker-support.zip).

 Configure your account
 ----------------------